EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 > elasticsearch==7.17.9
 > ```
 >
-> And don't forget to relaunch
+> And don’t forget to relaunch
 >
 > ```sh
 > (django_pod4) pod@podv4:~/django_projects/podv4$ pip3 install -r requirements.txt
 > ```

-Finally, we can check that the assembly is working properly (the error displayed when deletion is normal since the index doesn't exist, but we need to delete before creating an index in ES):
+Finally, we can check that the assembly is working properly (the error displayed when deletion is normal since the index doesn’t exist, but we need to delete before creating an index in ES):

-> ⚠️ _create_pod_index_ requires access to the database (see below).
+> ⚠️ `create_pod_index` requires access to the database (see below).
 > {: .alert .alert-warning}

 ```sh